Lifetime Achievement Award (virtually)

 The hominin remains indicate that the MINIMUM number of individuals represented are an 8.5 year old (poss. male), a 9 year old (poss. female), an 11 to 11.5 year old (poss. male), a 14 to 16 year old (poss. male) and a mature adult.
 The MAXIMUM number represented is 16 (9 juveniles and 7 adults).

-Most of the caves deposits are the result of (up to four) glacial debris flows, where material from nearer the original entrance has been forced under pressure deeper into the cave.
-Hence older deposits have been found above more recent material.
+Most of the deposits are the result of (up to four) glacial debris flows, where material from nearer the original entrance has been forced under pressure deeper into the cave.
+Some older deposits have even been found above more recent material.

 Hardly light reading, but there are occasionally lighter moments such as an interesting latin quote of "perigrinationes in tenebra amoris causa" (speleolgogy for the fun of it) and the rather painful statement that "Hyaenas will walk 20 metres or more from their den before voiding their coprolites" (coprolite = fossilised excrement).

 The book provides an insight into many of the methods used and will be an important addition to the book-shelves of anyone having an interest in cave archaeology.